browncoin-project/Browncoin/README.md

 - Satoshi Nakamoto for starting the financial revolution using Bitcoin
 - The Bitcoin Core developers and The Litecoin Core developers for making Browncoin possible.
 - Twitter, Inc for making twemoji (our logo uses their "Man: Dark Skin Tone" emoji)
+- 2b2t.org for bringing together the players of the Brownmen